 Sheldon Googoo (Mi'kmaw Kina'matnewey)

-Trevor Cunningham (Tri-County Regional Education Centre)
+Trevor Cunningham (Tri-County Regional Centre for Education)

-Dr. Jeff Orr (St. Francis Xavier)
+Dr. Jeff Orr (St. Francis Xavier University)